locationtech/geomesa/geomesa-tools/README.md

             the name of the new feature to be create --sft <value>
             the string representation of the SimpleFeatureType
-    Command: ingest [options]
+    Command: ingest [csv|tsv]
-    Ingest a feature into GeoMesa
+    Ingest a file into GeoMesa
+    Command: ingest csv [options]
+    Ingest a csv file
       --file <value>
-            the file you wish to ingest, e.g.: ~/capelookout.csv --format <value>
+            the file you wish to ingest, e.g.: ~/capelookout.csv --table <value>
+            the name of the Accumulo table to use -- or create, if it does not already exist -- to contain the new data --typeName <value>
-            the format of the file, it must be csv or tsv --table <value>
+            the name of the feature type to be ingested -s <value> | --spec <value>
+            the sft specification for the file
+      --datetime <value>
+            the name of the datetime field in the sft --dtformat <value>
+            the format of the datetime field
+    Command: ingest tsv [options]
+    Ingest a tsv file
+      --file <value>
+            the file you wish to ingest, e.g.: ~/capehatteras.tsv --table <value>
             the name of the Accumulo table to use -- or create, if it does not already exist -- to contain the new data --typeName <value>